 Distillation is sterilizing and eliminates most metals, but volatile organics (chloroform, phenol, trichloroethylene, etc.) may simply boil-along with the water.
 (Faucet devices that aerate water remove some, but not much, of the volatile organics.)
 Distillers accumulate hard residues, primarily composed of calcium and magnesium.
 The most effective distillation systems provided charcoal filters to remove organic volatiles as well as citric acid monohydrate to remove residues.
 Such units can be purchased from H2O Labs.

 Calcium and magnesium supplements are probably advisable for people who use these units.

+To protect consumers from pathogens, disinfectants are added to water, and the United States government requires that residual disinfectants not be removed.
+Disinfectants in water have an (unquantified) risk of causing cancer, and disinfectants can cause lead to leach from pipes in older distribution systems [SCIENCE; 351:912 (2016)].
 An on-line interactive website which gives water quality assessments for major metropolitan areas in the United States is Drinking Water Quality for Major Metropolitan Areas.